robertZaufall/mindmanager_ai/readme.md

 ## Image generation systems
 ### Azure OpenAI / OpenAI - DALL-E 3
 The solution is best tested with `Azure OpenAI`.
 Results are very good.
 There is a problem with texts generated within images.
 Azure EntraID authentication can be used in enterprise scenarios.
-### Stability AI - Stable Diffusion 3
+### Stability AI - Stable Diffusion 3 + 3.5
-Image generation with SD3 is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
+Image generation with `SD3.5` and `SD3` is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen3
-Image generation results are too simple by now as prompt engineering is also most important here.
-Imagen3 has the highest image resolution (1:1 with 1536x1536).
-Imagen3 is GA (globally available) but there is an approval process to get access to the API.
+Image generation results are too simple by now as prompt engineering is also most important here. `Imagen3` has the highest image resolution (1:1 with 1536x1536). `Imagen3` is GA (globally available) but there is an approval process to get access to the API.
 ### Ideogram.AI
-Image generation is quite good using the V_2 model.
+Image generation is quite good using the `V_2` model.
 When activating API access, keep in mind that generating an API key immediately results in a $40 bill.
 ### Black Forrest Labs
 Image generation is extraordinary.
 Flagship model is `Flux Pro 1.1`.
 As usual token have to be prepaid and you need accepted for accessing the platform.
 ### MLX w/ Flux.1, SD3